 |The vast majority of homeowners pay their dues on time, and the Board of Directors appreciates this very much.
 When dues are not paid on time, the following collection procedures apply as outlined in the covenants:

-The semi-annual bills are sent out in December and June, payable on the January 1 and July 1 subsequent.
+The semi-annual bills are sent out in December and June, payable on January 1 and July 1 subsequent.
 A 30 day grace period ensues, wherein the dues are still considered current if paid by January 31 or July 31.
 A late fee equal to 10% of the semiannual dues ($25.00) is charged monthly on delinquent dues beginning February 1 and August 1, when the dues are technically 30 days past due.
 There is also a $25 fee for late payment or returned check.

-At 20 days past the grace period, February 20 or August 20, the Board issues a letter to the homeowner(s) of record detailing the delinquency of the dues.
-It also notifies the homeowner(s) of the Board’s intent to file a lien on the property for the past due debt, including the dues, interest and other costs of collection.
+At 20 days past the grace period, February 20 or August 20, the Board issues a letter to the homeowner(s) of a record detailing the delinquency of the dues.
+It also notifies the homeowner(s) of the Board’s intent to file a lien on the property for the past due debt, including the dues, interest, and other costs of collection.

-A lien is an encumbrance to property and the lien holder is paid from the proceeds of the sale of the property before any distributions are made to the owner.
+A lien is an encumbrance to property and the lienholder is paid from the proceeds of the sale of the property before any distributions are made to the owner.
 The lien is filed 30 days after the grace period, March 1 or September 1 (when the original bill for dues is 60 days past due), if the dues and interest have still not been paid.